 Denmark features one of the most transparent visa systems in the world, so if you would like to stay on and work after your MBA you can apply for an Establishment Card.
 This will allow you to work and / or set up your own business after finishing your MBA degree.
 You can read more about the Establishment Card here.

 The Pay Limit scheme

-After completing your MBA, if you are offered a job that gives you a gross annual pay of no less than DKK 400,000, you can qualify for the Pay Limit scheme.
+After completing your MBA, you may qualify for the Pay Limit scheme if you are offered a job.
 There are no specific requirements with regards to education, profession, or the specific nature of the job.
-For unlimited job contracts (contracts with no expiration date), the duration of this permit will normally be four years.
 You can read more about the Pay Limit scheme here.

 Accompanying family members

 If you hold a residence and work permit in Denmark, or a residence permit as a student at a higher educational programme, you can usually bring your family here as well.
-A residence permit can be granted to your spouse, registered partner or cohabiting partner as well as children under the age of 18, who are living with you.
 See more details about accompanying family members for student visa holders here and accompanying family members for residence and work permit holders here.